Funding Rates&#x20;

 {% embed url="<https://intent.symmscan.com/>" %}

-The newer method tracks funding as a weighted average at the symbol level rather than processing each position individually.
-When a solver sets a rate, it blends into a running average.
-When funding is eventually charged, it's deducted directly from your allocated balance rather than adjusting your open price — making it a visible line item rather than a subtle price shift.
-This approach is significantly more efficient, since the solver no longer needs to touch every open position at each epoch.
+The newer method tracks funding as a weighted average at the symbol level instead of touching each position.
+When a solver sets a rate, it blends into a running average; when funding is charged, it's deducted directly from your allocated balance rather than shifting your open price.
+That makes it a visible line item instead of a subtle price change, and it's far more efficient, since the solver no longer has to update every open position at each epoch.

 {% hint style="info" %}

-Solvers are responsible for streaming the rates which they are applying in the next epoch, but they don't necessarily stream the epoch durations.
-Ultimately they can only charge during the window defined by the smart contracts, so always refer to the smart contracts to clarify epoch durations.
+Solvers stream the rates they'll apply in the next epoch, but not necessarily the epoch durations.
+They can only charge during the window defined by the smart contracts, so always [check the contracts](/trader-documentation/interacting-with-contracts/querying-info-from-our-contracts.md) for the authoritative epoch durations.

 {% endhint %}